lyrahgames/cpp-basics-nbody/README.md

 ## Usage
 Call the program with an appropriate configuration file.

+    ./nbody <configuration file>

 An example can be found in the source folder with the name `test-system.txt`.
+Depending on your current, one of the following calls should start the application with the example configuration file.

+    nbody/nbody nbody/test-system.txt
-    ./nbody <configuration file>
+    ./nbody test-system.txt

 - Left Mouse: Move the origin.
 - Mouse Wheel: Zoom in and out.